GENERAL QUESTIONS

 Do the Society’s Officers have any qualifications?

-Assuming that the question relates only to genealogy or family history, the answer is no. All of the Society’s officers are just very enthusiastic amateur family historians who share a common interest in researching the RAYMENT name and its variants.
+Assuming that the question relates only to genealogy or family history, the simple answer is no. All of the Society’s officers are just very enthusiastic amateur family historians who share a common interest in researching the RAYMENT name and its variants.

 Is the Society a member of any regulating body?